 - A dental implant uses a surgically implanted titanium root to hold onto a replacement tooth.
 It’s not as affordable as a dental bridge, but it can easily last 20 years or more.
 It also provides superior stability.

-Repairing Minor Damage
+Repair Minor Damage

 Sometimes, your teeth have damage that’s more unattractive than painful.
 Chips, hairline cracks, and dark grooves can take away from an otherwise attractive smile.
-For these problems, Dr. Cavendish may recommend dental veneers.
+For these problems, Dr. Matthew Cavendish may recommend dental veneers.
 Dental veneers are thin shells that look like your healthy teeth.
 They are bonded to the front of your teeth and hide all of those problem spots.
 Plus, veneers add a layer of protection to your teeth.